Job Search Masterclass Finding and Evaluating Opportunities

 Ego vs. Talent Network

-Many people refuse to go back because of their ego, worried it looks like they "failed" at their new job.
-This choice based on ego means you are purposely choosing a harder path—the difficulty of learning a new company culture instead of the speed of using an existing one.
+Many people refuse to go back because of ego, worried it looks like they "failed" at their new job.
+That choice means deliberately picking the harder path: learning a new company's culture from scratch instead of using existing trust to move fast.

-In a modern "Talent Network," success isn't just moving forward in a straight line.
-The fastest way to move your career forward isn't always finding a new bridge; sometimes it's walking back over an old one with a new map in your hand.
+In a modern talent network, success isn't just moving forward in a straight line.
+The fastest way to advance your career isn't always finding a new bridge.
+Sometimes it's walking back over an old one with a new map.
+Before committing to a return, it's also worth knowing how to research a company's financial health to make sure the organization you're returning to is stable enough to support your growth.

 The Plan for Smart Re-Entry